 For five years this ‘borderless’ eye health service transcended state boundaries, becoming the only entity providing specialist ophthalmology services on a national basis.

 Expert oversight delivers quality outcomes

-A dedicated and committed band of volunteers with extensive experience in eye health provide oversight of the IRIS Program.
-Known as the IRIS Taskforce, they are chaired by senior Brisbane ophthalmologist, Dr Mark Loane AM.
+A dedicated and committed band of volunteers with extensive experience in eye health provide oversaw the IRIS Program.
+Known as the IRIS Taskforce, the team was chaired by senior Brisbane ophthalmologist, Dr Mark Loane AM.

 Outreach programs undertaken by IRIS are assessed on the basis of national needs and priorities.
-Locations and patient needs are carefully scrutinised to ensure the greatest good can be achieved with what is very limited funding given the size and complexity of the challenge.
+Locations and patient needs were carefully scrutinised to ensure the greatest good could be achieved with what was very limited funding given the size and complexity of the challenge.

 A track record to be proud of

 During four years of operation IRIS achieved the following: